carrot8/Mayk-Menu-Terminal-Client/readme.md

 1. `git clone https://github.com/libreMayk/Mayk-Menu-Terminal-Client` Clone the repo
 2. `cd Mayk-Menu-Terminal-Client` Change dir to the cloned repo
 3. `chmod +x ruoka` Give executable permissions for the program
-4. `mv ruoka /usr/bin/` Move the program to bin
+4. `sudo mv ruoka /usr/bin/` Move the program to bin
 5. If any problems just feel free to contact me!

 ##### Copy (Linux)